Malmadork/cookies/README.md

 Cookies.js no longer requires jquery!

-Cookie is a function that accepts up to three arguments, and has a remove function.
+Cookie is a function that accepts up to three arguments.
 The 3 arguments are `key, value, options`.
 Keys:
-> Keys must be a string, and is used to fetch or set cookies.
+> Keys must be a string for setting and getting objects by name.
+If a key is a number, it will fetch a cookie at that index.

 Value:
-> Value must be an object, and is used when setting cookies.
+> Value can be an object or string, and is used when setting cookies.

 Options:
 > Options must be an object, and has several settings: